Spirituality

 Spirituality—the cultivation of intimacy with what we, in our heart of hearts, know to be sacred or ultimate—cannot be left out of any serious consideration of what it is to be human.

-Masters offers his foundational definition of spirituality as embodied intimacy with the sacred, insisting it must encompass physical, mental, emotional, and social dimensions rather than transcend them.
+Masters offers a working definition of spirituality as the cultivation of intimacy with the sacred, arguing it must be fully embodied across physical, mental, emotional, and social dimensions rather than pursued as a disembodied abstraction.

 Masters, Robert Augustus, Spiritual Bypassing When Spirituality Disconnects Us From, 2012thesis